mlds6-jwj/lyrics_generator/docs/2.data/data_definition.md

 | ---:| ---: | ---: | ---: |
 | Feature Set | [Dataset](link/to/dataset1/report) | [Dataset_preprocessed](link/to/R/script/file/in/Code) | [Feature_extraction.ipynb](https://github.com/mlds6-jwj/lyrics_generator/blob/Dev/scripts/preprocessing/Feature_extraction.ipynb)|

-* **Feature Set1 summary.** The lyrics dataset was processed using typical transformations such as lower case, only alphanumeric strings, tokenizing and lemmatizing.
+* **Feature Set summary.** The lyrics dataset was processed using typical transformations such as lower case, only alphanumeric strings, tokenizing and lemmatizing.
 Then, we perform a feature extraction procedure using Agglomerative Clustering.